Yaw AI

 Improving App Performance

-With a bulk of our users on Android, we faced many bottlenecks with lower-level devices, particularly frame rate and power consumption in the chatrooms.
+With a bulk of our users on Android, we faced many issues with lower-level devices, particularly frame rate and power consumption in the chatrooms.

 I recommended we move away from full avatar customization towards outfits.
 We could create higher quality clothing, minimize load, and save space all at once.